-Among the provinces reporting only clade Ib MPXV, South Kivu continues to account for most suspected cases in the country, still typically reporting over 400 suspected cases per week.
-The reported number of weekly suspected cases has continued to decline in South Kivu since mid-October 2024, although the decline in reported cases after February should be interpreted with caution given the impact of the escalation of conflict in the province during this time on surveillance and response activities.
-As regards North Kivu, the sudden increase in reported cases observed in the province during the initial weeks of 2025 has been attributed to a change in the province's reporting practices, with both the tested and untested suspected cases now included in the overall count of suspected cases, unlike in 2024, when the overall count of suspected cases only included the untested suspected cases.
+Among the provinces reporting only clade Ib MPXV, South Kivu continues to account for most suspected cases in the country, still typically reporting about 400 suspected cases per week.
+The reported number of weekly suspected cases has continued to decline in South Kivu since mid-October 2024, although the decline in reported cases after February 2025 should be interpreted with caution given the impact of the escalation of conflict in the province during this time on surveillance and response activities.
+With regards to North Kivu, the sudden increase in reported cases observed in the province during the initial weeks of 2025 has been attributed to a change in the province's reporting practices, with both tested and untested suspected cases now included in the overall count of suspected cases, unlike in 2024, when the overall count of suspected cases only included the untested suspected cases.
 This makes the syndromic surveillance in North Kivu more comparable to that of other provinces in 2025.
-This notwithstanding, the trends in suspected cases in North Kivu have remained relatively stable in recent weeks.
-Tanganyika province continues to report cases each week.
+That notwithstanding, the trends in suspected cases in North Kivu have remained relatively stable in recent weeks.
+In Tanganyika province, there has been a surge in the number of suspected cases reported, attributed to an influx of displaced persons fleeing conflict in North and South Kivu.

-Among the provinces in which only clade Ia MPXV has been detected, Sankuru and Tshuapa have been reporting a rising number of cases in recent weeks.
+Among the provinces in which only clade Ia MPXV has been detected, Sankuru has been reporting a rising number of cases in recent weeks.
+In Sankuru, the recent spike in suspected cases occurred in the context of intensified surveillance and active case search activities, suggesting that there has likely been under-detection of cases prior to these activities.
 In Equateur province, the province historically most affected by mpox in the country, the trend has been slowly declining over time since a significant outbreak in January 2024, with fewer than 100 suspected cases reported weekly in recent weeks.